jonkracht/technical-notes/ide/pycharm-notes.md

 ## Using Streamlit with PyCharm

-Debug streamlit app in Pycharm:
-In "Run" -> "Edit Configuration"
+In Run menu, select "Edit Configuration"
 In the streamlit section, include "run [main_app_name]" in the "Parameters" field